Real-space analysis of Hatsugai-Kohmoto interaction: Model Hamiltonian

 The translation invariance in the system is only possible if the periodic boundary condition (PBC) is assumed.
 Then each site experience interaction is composed of the same terms.
 Introduction of hard edges, open boundary condition (OBC), breaks this property because the conservation of the center-of-mass property of the H-K interaction does not allow certain terms to appear in the summation in Hamiltonian \ref{HK_RS}, i.e. the ones for which $\alpha+\Delta$ or $\gamma-\Delta$ falls outside of the system's boundaries.
 In principle, for the H-K Hamiltonian, the limit of an infinite number of sites does not mean that the edge effect becomes negligible.
 If one considers a chain of length $N$, then the number of interaction terms that each site of the chain is experiencing with other sites, assuming the PBC, is $N^2$, all with the same strength $U$.
 As each site index $\gamma$ and $\Delta$ is free to have all $N$ values.
 Introducing edges means that $\alpha+\Delta$ as well as $\gamma-\Delta$ cannot point outside the $[0,N[$ range.
 For example, for the middle site ($\alpha=N/2$) $\Delta\in[-N/2,N/2[$ the restriction on the system size does not allow for $\gamma$ to be in its full range.
 One can count these discarded terms, grouping them by $\Delta$ values.
 Assuming $\Delta=-N/2$, all $N/2$ terms for which $\gamma\ge N/2$ has to be dropped.
 For $\Delta=-N/2 +1$ there will be $N/2-1$ terms that give a site index out of bounds.
 Following the same reasoning until $\Delta=0$, one gets that the number of dropped terms in a finite system, ordered by the value of $\Delta$ is

-Similar result can be obtained for $\Delta>0$, with the exception of $\Delta=N/2$, which is outside the allowed range.
-The $\Delta=0$ case is not adding any restrictions in the $\gamma$ range.
+\tr{A} similar result can be obtained for $\Delta>0$, with the exception of $\Delta=N/2$, which is outside the allowed range.
+The $\Delta=0$ case \tr{does not add} any restrictions in the $\gamma$ range.
 Adding these contributions gives the ratio of dropped terms in the finite system size to the number of terms in a periodic system is

 This ratio does not go to zero in the limit of infinite system size, and thus the boundary effects for the H-K interaction stay relevant (in terms of the Hamiltonian) even in the thermodynamic limit.
 For that reason, in the following, the real-space analysis of the H-K interaction for the system with hard edges and with PBC will be conducted in parallel and the difference between the two cases will be highlighted.